-I’ve been acquainted with the fellas over at Th3rd World for a few years now; they’re a great bunch of guys who put out some of the best books currently published anywhere.
+I’ve been acquainted with the fellas over at Th3rd World for a few years now; they’re a great bunch of guys (who put out one of the best books currently published anywhere, The Stuff Of Legend).
 Some months ago, I started reading a web comic they publish called SuperFogeys.
-I admit that, for various reasons, I generally don’t read many web comics, but I’ve been enjoying this one greatly.
+I admit that, for various reasons, I generally don’t read many web comics, but I’ve been enjoying this one.
 The comic’s creator, Brock Heasely, has a bunch of chapters under his belt, and it’s been an inspiring treat to plow through them from the beginning and watch not only his story and characters develop, but also his already impressive skills as a storyteller.
 Recently, Brock was kind enough to invite me to draw a story for his weekly Origins strip, which tells the backstory of characters in the SuperFogeys universe, and you can see the results of that little endeavor on the SuperFogeys website.
 However, I though I’d share some process stuff here, because I had a lot of fun creating these pages, and I always enjoy reading that behind-the-scenes sort of thing.

 Due to previous commitments and some life-changing stuff, Brock and I agreed that my contribution would have to be a short one.
 He sent me a script for a two-page story, and after reading the description for a character named Suckface, I pulled out my sketchbook and started drawing.
 I probably should have read beyond the first paragraph to realize he wasn’t significant to the story, but the dude has a vacuum attachment on a mouth that is really a black hole, so yeah, I stopped reading and started sketching.
 I sent Brock a few concepts, he dug ‘em, and I set out to draw the story.